James Cook (running back): 2024 season

-In Week 2 of the 2024 season, Cook had two rushing touchdowns and a receiving touchdown in the 31–10 victory over the Dolphins, earning him AFC Offensive Player of the Week.
-In Week 8 against the Seattle Seahawks, he had 133 scrimmage yards and two rushing touchdowns in the 31–10 victory.
-In Week 15 against the Detroit Lions, he had 133 scrimmage yards and two rushing touchdowns in the 48–42 win.
-In Week 16 against the Patriots, he had 126 scrimmage yards, one rushing touchdown and one receiving touchdown in the 24–21 win.
-For the season, Cook rushed for sixteen touchdowns, which tied a franchise record set by O.J.
+During Week 2, Cook had two rushing touchdowns and a receiving touchdown in the 31–10 victory over the Dolphins, earning him AFC Offensive Player of the Week honors.
+During Week 8 against the Seattle Seahawks, Cook had 133 scrimmage yards and two rushing touchdowns in the 31–10 road victory.
+During Week 15 against the Detroit Lions, he had 133 scrimmage yards and two rushing touchdowns in the 48–42 road victory.
+In the next game against the Patriots, he had 126 scrimmage yards, a rushing touchdown, and a receiving touchdown during the 24–21 victory.

+For the season, Cook rushed for 16 touchdowns, which tied a franchise record set by O.J.
 Simpson (1975) for most rushing touchdowns in a single season.
-He also tied with Derrick Henry and Jahmyr Gibbs (each with 16) as the 2024 NFL rushing touchdowns leader, and earned Pro Bowl honors for the second time.
-In the Wild Card Round against the Denver Broncos, he had 23 carries for 120 yards and a rushing touchdown in the 31–7 win.
-In the AFC Championship against the Kansas City Chiefs, he had 134 scrimmage yards and two rushing touchdowns in the 29–32 loss.
+Cook also tied with Derrick Henry and Jahmyr Gibbs (each with 16) as the 2024 NFL rushing touchdowns leader, and earned Pro Bowl honors for the second time.
+In the Wild Card Round against the Denver Broncos, Cook had 23 carries for 120 yards and a touchdown during the 31–7 victory.
+During the AFC Championship Game against the Kansas City Chiefs, he had 134 scrimmage yards and two rushing touchdowns in the 32–29 road loss.
 Cook was ranked 89th by his fellow players on the NFL Top 100 Players of 2025.